MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/troubleshooting-using-WER-reports.md

 ---
 # Troubleshooting a Failover Cluster using Windows Error Reporting

-> Applies To: Advanced system administrators or Tier 3 support
+> Applies to: Windows Server 2016, Windows Server

-Windows Error Reporting (WER) is a flexible event-based feedback infrastructure designed to gather information about the hardware and software problems that Windows can detect, report the information to Microsoft, and provide users with any available solutions.
-This [reference](https://docs.microsoft.com/en-us/powershell/module/windowserrorreporting/) provides cmdlet descriptions and syntax for all Windows Error Reporting cmdlets.
+Windows Error Reporting (WER) is a flexible event-based feedback infrastructure designed to help advanced administrators or Tier 3 support gather information about the hardware and software problems that Windows can detect, report the information to Microsoft, and provide users with any available solutions.
+This [reference](https://docs.microsoft.com/powershell/module/windowserrorreporting/) provides descriptions and syntax for all WindowsErrorReporting cmdlets.

 The information on troubleshooting presented below will be helpful for troubleshooting advanced issues that have been escalated and that may require data to be sent to Microsoft for triaging.